Session Catalog Designer

 Editing a Catalog

-- If adding a new catalog you've just added, proceed to Step 3.
+- If you have just added a new catalog, proceed to Step 3.

 - If editing a configured catalog, go to Manage > Speakers and Sessions > Catalog List.